Skip to content

 New in version 0.8.0

-JSON Pointer (RFC 6901) is a string syntax for targeting a single value (JSON object, array or scalar) in a JSON document.
-Whereas a JSONPath has the potential to yield many values from a JSON document, a JSON Pointer can resolve to at most one value.
+JSON Pointer (RFC 6901) is a string syntax for targeting a single value (JSON object, array, or scalar) within a JSON document.
+Unlike a JSONPath expression, which can yield multiple values, a JSON Pointer resolves to at most one value.

-JSON Pointers are a fundamental part of JSON Patch (RFC 6902).
-Each patch operation must have at least one pointer, identifying the target value.
+JSON Pointers are a fundamental component of JSON Patch (RFC 6902), where each patch operation must have at least one pointer identifying the target location to modify.

 resolve(data)